eslamElsheikh/mindchat/README.md

-Certainly!
-I'll create documentation for the MindChat project based on the provided code.
-Here's a comprehensive documentation for the project:
 MindChat Project Documentation
 Overview
 MindChat is a web application that simulates a conversation with a virtual therapist named Dr. Sanchez.
 The application uses Google's Generative AI model to provide responses to user inputs, focusing on mental health support and therapy.